 What is LD&C?

 Language Documentation & Conservation (LD&C) (ISSN 1934-5275) is a double-blind peer-reviewed, online open-access journal sponsored by the National Foreign Language Resource Center and published exclusively in electronic form by the University of Hawai‘i Press.
 We are indexed by the Directory of Open Access Journals (DOAJ), ERIC, Open Science Press, and, as of 2016, by Scopus.
+We are a Q1 journal in Scimago.
 LD&C is also listed as a green OA journal by Sherpa Romeo.
 In December 2018 we were accepted as members of the Free Journal Network.

 What does LD&C publish?